 From the first custom-fit leadership skill building series, to the invention of a Business Acumen Tool, to the publication of over one dozen articles in 18 months, the DIA-HBA Leadership Project is helping to help these women hone a leadership mindset, and underscore their value to the business.

 To that end, Ilyssa also conceived, launched and moderated the first Myth Busters Series, which is part of a larger working initiative focused multi-disciplinary collaboration solutions from development through commercialization.

 In addition to DIA, Ilyssa helped HBA enter into a partnership with Dress for Success (DFS) to launch the first community project for Rising Stars who can give back to their community while networking and exercising leadership skills.
 The American Heart Association is another relationship she helped to forge with HBA.

 Ilyssa spearheaded the repositioning of the HBA’s prestigious ACE award to underscore that internal women’s initiatives are not just “nice to have” but rather a “must have” to drive business results.
 The repositioning included a new logo, look and feel, new website copy, new brochures and a new approach to the ACE award celebration.

-Ilyssa is president of the Center for Communication Compliance (CCC) which she founded a decade ago to counsel leading drug and device companies on commercial and compliance effectiveness and enduring cultural change.
+As president of the Center for Communication Compliance (CCC), which Ilyssa founded a decade ago to counsel leading drug and device companies on commercial and compliance effectiveness and enduring cultural change.
 Ilyssa intimately understands the industry’s challenges and opportunities having achieved success in two distinct disciplines over her two decades navigating the global healthcare environment.